hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 -   `hierarchy`: Type of architecture hierarchy used for this software stack.
 Currently only the first option is implemented:

-    1.  `2L_long`: two levels, the least generic level always includes an accelerator field
+    1.  `2L`: two levels, the least generic level always includes an accelerator field

-    2.  `2L_short`: two levels, but the least generic level does not include an accelerator field if there is no accelerator

-    3. `3L`: 3 levels in the architecture hierarchy.
+    2. `3L`: 3 levels in the architecture hierarchy.

 ### `CalcUA_ClusterMap`